Luke1982/InventoryExtras/README.md

 ### Leave stock alone checkbox in SalesOrders
 A new checkbox will be installed on salesorders.
 When you check it, this order will not affect the quantity in order on any of its lines or on the related products.

+## After installation
+The module installs two cbupdates, which you should run immediately after installing the module
+#### updateNosInOrder
+This update will first set all the database values for the checkbox 'Leave stock alone' to 0 in favor of NULL.
+This is so the query that calculates the no's in order can work.
+When you create a new SalesOrder, that value will be set to 0 anyway (if you don't check the box).
+It will then start off by setting all the no's in order to the difference between the quantity of the SalesOrder line and the quantity delivered for that line.
+Lastly, and most demanding (this update will take a **long** time and need 2GB of RAM, especially when you have many lines) the update will find all invoice lines, find the matching salesorder lines and then update them accordingly.
+This will also trigger updating the quantity in order (total) on the product.
+#### updateQtysInDemand
+This will get all the purchaseorder lines that have a status of 'Received Shipment' or 'Delivered' and set all units received equal to the quantity of the line.
+It will then save the line, which in turn will update the Qty in Demand on the product.